-As mentioned in some of my latest articles, I briefly said that I was working as a teacher.
+As mentioned in some of my latest articles, I briefly said that I was working as a teacher in China.

 WAIT!
 Don’t panic, I’m not raising the next spawns of evil here or corrupting them into becoming perfect little dictator puppets to assert my own world domination.
 I just teach them English Coughing* And how to manipulate public opinion*Coughing .
 “What did you just say?”
 Me, nothing.
 Moving on to the kids teaching.
 What kind of kids would you ask?
 And in what world would anyone hire an inexperienced, non certified teacher for kids?
 Beijing does.
 Beijing is desperate to teach their next generation of kids how to speak English.
 So they hire anyone that speaks it more or less correctly to teach to very young kids (2 or 3 years old) and as they get older, they want better teachers to give refined English lessons.
 That doesn’t mean teaching Shakespeare, unfortunately, it means proper use of vocabulary, sound tones, accents, clear and natural sentences and your occasional grammar basics.

 In one of my posts, I told you how busy I am.
 Teaching, Marketing, Training.
 This is only about my experience teaching kids.
 First off, my full time gig as a teacher is with a group of 25 kids that are 3 years old… Nope, it was not a mistype, it’s indeed 25 kids… I teach them from 8h to 17h with a 2h30 break in the middle.
 Because at that age, they need a nap and so do the teacher assistants.